OpenFn/docs/adaptors/odk.md

 If instead of submission metadata, you want to get the submission content as JSON, you can use ODK's [OData Data Document endpoint](https://docs.getodk.org/central-api-odata-endpoints/#data-document).
 The OData endpoint supports filtering by submission date and be used to get windows of data.

-OpenFn's `request` method can be used to connect to the OData endpoint.
+OpenFn's `odk` adaptor has a `request` method that can be used to connect to the OData endpoint.

 ```js
 request("GET", '/v1/projects/{projectId}/forms/{xmlFormId}.svc/Submissions');